WebAssembly/spec/md-proto/WebAssembly.md

  - a *name [string]*.

 An *function export* additionally contains:
- - an [index] of a function in the [Function Index Space] to export.
+ - an [index] of a function in the [function index space] to export.

-A *memory export* consists of:
+A *linear-memory export* consists of:
- - an [index] of a linear-memory space in the [Linear-Memory Index Space] to export.
+ - an [index] of a linear-memory space in the [linear-memory index space] to export.

 A *global export* consists of:
- - an [index] of a global in the [Global Index Space] to export.
+ - an [index] of a global in the [global index space] to export.

 A *table export* consists of:
- - an [index] of a table in the [Table Index Space] to export.
+ - an [index] of a table in the [table index space] to export.

 The meaning of the module string and name string are determined by the embedding environment.

-Exports provide access to an instance's constructs to external entities outside the scope of this specification (though they may be other WebAssembly modules), but which have behavior compatible with their corresponding concepts defined in this spec.
+Exports provide access to an instance's constructs to external entities outside the scope of this specification (though they may be other WebAssembly modules), but which have behavior consistent with their corresponding concepts defined in this spec.

 **Validation:**